 When you run out of money in your current (checking) account, you will turn to your savings account, won’t you?

 The same thing happens with intermittent fasting.
 During the period of fasting you are going to use up all the available glucose and glycogen, so your body will have no choice than to turn to the next ‘saviour’ – fat.
-That’s the main mechanism of how intermittent fasting works.
+That’s how intermittent fasting works.

 Your body draws on the saved fat stores and starts breaking it up for your metabolic needs.
 That’s how you lose fat.
 Naturally the less you eat, the more your body will visit that “fat bank” to grab some more fat to use as a source of fuel.

-So, with intermittent fasting you not only lose weight, you lose fat and this has been objectively proven in various research studies, so it isn’t some sort of theory.
+So, with intermittent fasting you not only lose weight, you lose fat and this has been objectively proven in various research studies.
+It isn’t some sort of theory.

 Yes, there is science behind intermittent fasting.